nmbiyu/ticketing/README.md

 * Once complete, get minikube's IP using `minikube ip`.
 * Add the following configuration to `/etc/hosts`. `<IP> posts.com`.
 This will direct all requests to posts.com to minikube.
 * Navigate to the root of the project and run `skaffold dev`.
+* A test API can be accessed at http://ticketing.dev/api/users/currentuser.